meilisearch/.github/profile/README.md

 You can also go to our [Product repository](https://github.com/meilisearch/product) and open a discussion about a feature and give your feedback.
 Please feel free to participate in the current talks.
 We are looking forward to reading your comments.

-Any suggestions or feedback is highly appreciated.
-Thank you so much for your support!
+We value all your suggestions and feedback.
+Thank you for helping us make Meilisearch better!

 ## 🥰 Community & Support

 Join our developers community on [Meilisearch Discord](https://discord.gg/meilisearch) to get support from our team and the community.
-We're also happy to see you share your projects or just talk about random stuff with other community members 😁
+We're also happy to see you share your projects or talk about random stuff with other community members 😁

 ## 🖥 Examples

-- [**Where2Watch**](https://where2watch.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization) — An application to help you find streaming platforms to watch movies using [hybrid search](https://www.meilisearch.com/solutions/hybrid-search?utm_campaign=oss&utm_source=github&utm_medium=organization).
+- [**Movies**](https://where2watch.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization) — An application to help you find streaming platforms to watch movies using [hybrid search](https://www.meilisearch.com/solutions/hybrid-search?utm_campaign=oss&utm_source=github&utm_medium=organization).
-- [**Ecommerce demo**](https://ecommerce.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization) — Ecommerce website using disjunctive facets, range and rating filtering, and pagination.
+- [**Ecommerce**](https://ecommerce.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization) — Ecommerce website using disjunctive [facets](https://www.meilisearch.com/docs/learn/fine_tuning_results/faceted_search?utm_campaign=oss&utm_source=github&utm_medium=organization), range and rating filtering, and pagination.
 - [**Songs**](https://music.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization) — Search through 47 million of songs.
+- [**SaaS**](https://saas.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization) — Search for contacts, deals, and companies in this [multi-tenant](https://www.meilisearch.com/docs/learn/security/multitenancy_tenant_tokens?utm_campaign=oss&utm_source=github&utm_medium=organization) CRM application.

 See the list of all our example apps in our [demos repository](https://github.com/meilisearch/demos).

 ## 📫 Get in touch!

-🗞 [Subscribe to our newsletter](https://meilisearch.us2.list-manage.com/subscribe?u=27870f7b71c908a8b359599fb&id=79582d828e) if you don't want to miss any updates!
-We promise we won't clutter your mailbox: we only send one edition every two months.
+🗞 [Subscribe to our newsletter](https://meilisearch.us2.list-manage.com/subscribe?u=27870f7b71c908a8b359599fb&id=79582d828e) to receive monthly updates about everything Meilisearch.

 💌 Want to make a suggestion or give feedback?
 Here are some of the channels where you can reach us: